Do I need to replace my strings? What sizes?

 Locate the offender by striking the suspected course vigorously with your left hand while your right hand attempts to mute the buzz by pressing downward with a finger along that saddle.
 This can be difficult if you have dampers.
 You can also use masking tape to selective dampen tails.
 The buzz is usually caused by a string tail which is neither down hard on the saddle or completely off the saddle.
 The string is hovering close enough to the saddle so that when the course is struck it buzzes against the saddle.
 The solution is to loosen the tuning pin and string enough so that you can rewind the string closer to the bottom of the tuning pin (to make greater contact with the saddle) or rewind the string slightly higher on the pin which would lift the string clear of the saddle.
 Either way you should have eliminated this type of buzz.
 You may have to check all the courses before you find the offending string as sometimes you will strike one course and the buzz will actually be the tail of another course.

 Sometimes buzzes may occur because a bridge (or the string) shifted and the string rattles against a bridge when struck hard.
 To eliminate these first just try and move the string to the side.
-If that doesn't work your going to have to tap or move the bridge slightly using a sawed off pencil with the erasure end against the bridge.
+If that doesn't work you are going to have to tap or move the bridge slightly using a sawed off pencil with the erasure end against the bridge.
 Loosen the strings slightly then move the bridge just enough to give the vibrating course clearance.
 Make sure you don't move the bridge so much you cause additional problems or buzzes.

 Occasionally on my larger instruments the wound strings may have become too close together so that when struck hard they literally bang into each other.
 If that seems to be the case separate the individual strings in the course.
 If the strings won't maintain that separation you can put just a slight groove in the top of the saddle with a knife or sharp file.
 Don't go too deep or you'll kill the tone of the string.
 Do not groove the treble bridge saddle as this will affect the fifth interval.
 Sometimes its a simple matter of just pushing the strings apart with your finger.